Almost every webmaster knows about meta tags. There are different types of meta tags which are generally placed in the

-I just came to know about meta revised tag when my friend Mrinmay Bhattacharjee told me about some sites making use of it (thanks to him for letting me know about this useful tag), and in fact, Mrinmay is also using the tag on his site MrinTech from past few days.
+I just came to know about meta revised tag when my friend Mrinmay told me about some sites making use of it (thanks to him for letting me know about this useful tag), and in fact, he was also using the tag on one of his websites.
 In this article, we’ll know the use of a rarely discussed meta tag, the meta revised tag.

 What is the function of meta revised tag?

 Meta revised tag is used to tell Search Engine bots (Google, Yahoo!, Bing etc.) the Last Modified Date and Time of any Webpage in which you have made certain changes.
 Web crawlers may decide to update their index by reading this tag info on a web page.

 Page with revised date in searches, and the meta revised tag highlighted in it’s markup

 The tag can be written as shown in the below sample code anywhere below